Hamilton and Strathaven Railway: History

 The railway was planned by William Smith Dixon, an Ironmaster.

-Its construction was authorised on 10 August 1857; and it was opened on 9 August 1860, from Hamilton to Quarter, for the carriage of goods.
+Its construction was authorised by the Hamilton and Strathaven Railway Act 1857 (20 & 21 Vict. c. cxxviii) on 10 August 1857; and it was opened on 9 August 1860, from Hamilton to Quarter, for the carriage of goods.
 It opened fully on 2 February 1863, between Hamilton and Strathaven, for goods and passengers.

+It was taken over by the Caledonian Railway, which was authorised to do so by the Caledonian and Hamilton and Strathaven Railway Amalgamation Act 1864 (27 & 28 Vict. c. ccl) of 25 July 1864.